-NCERT Solutions for Exam Preparation Class 12 English Chapter 6 Memories Of Childhood are provided here with simple step-by-step explanations.
-These solutions for Memories Of Childhood are extremely popular among Exam Preparation Class 12 students for English Memories Of Childhood Solutions come handy for quickly completing your homework and preparing for exams.
-All questions and answers from the NCERT Book of Exam Preparation Class 12 English Chapter 6 are provided here for you for free.
+NCERT Solutions for Exam Preparation Class 12 English Chapter 1 The Third Level are provided here with simple step-by-step explanations.
+These solutions for The Third Level are extremely popular among Exam Preparation Class 12 students for English The Third Level Solutions come handy for quickly completing your homework and preparing for exams.
+All questions and answers from the NCERT Book of Exam Preparation Class 12 English Chapter 1 are provided here for you for free.
 You will also love the ad-free experience on Meritnation’s NCERT Solutions.
 All NCERT Solutions for class Exam Preparation Class 12 English are prepared by experts and are 100% accurate.

 Page No 100:

 The two accounts that you read above are based in two distant cultures.
 What is the commonality of theme found in both of them?

 The autobiographical accounts included in the “Memories of Childhood” are by two women from socially marginalized sections in two distant cultures of the world.
 One highlights the evil practice of racial prejudice while the other talks about the hierarchical Indian caste system and untouchability.
 The first part traces how the author, a Native American, was victimized at the hands of the European staff of her boarding school.
 The second account gives a picture of the hardships and humiliations faced by the Indian ‘Dalits’ from the eyes of a third standard student.